 - C5 (C band 5) – an upper C

 - C6 (C band 6) – a lower C

 - D7 (D band 7) - a near miss

 Why does it matter what band I get?

-In many cases banding doesn't matter, however, some universities (particularly the highly competitive ones like Cambridge) can often give conditional offers in terms of bands (A1A1A2 instead of AAA).
-For the vast majority of universities, your banding doesn't matter.
+In many cases banding doesn't matter, however, some universities (particularly the highly competitive ones like Cambridge) can give conditional offers in terms of bands (A1A1A2 instead of AAA).
+For the vast majority of universities, including Scottish universities, your banding doesn't matter.

 My bands aren't on my certificate, what’s up?

 Banding is never printed on your certificate.
 This is something you have to wait to find out from your teachers (or the department heads, depending on how your school/college works) when you return later in August.
 Often, teachers don't actively disclose bands and you have to purposefully seek them out and ask them.
 If you don't care about bands, then you can save yourself all of this effort.